BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/prepare-data/index.md

 toc: true
 ---

-> 💡If you want to playback data captured with LiveScan3D, you can skip this step, as it's already in the right format.

 ## Intro

-To gurantee high realtime performance, the Geometry Sequence Streamer can only read sequences that are in special file format (.ply for models, .dds for textures).
+To gurantee high realtime performance, the Geometry Sequence Streamer can only read sequences that are in special file format (.ply for models, .dds/.astc for textures).
 However, to support a broad spectrum of input formats and make the usage of this plugin as easy as possible, we provide a small converter tool which takes in almost all widely used mesh and image formats, and converts them into the correct format for the plugin.

 > 👉🏻 Even when your files are already in the .ply/.dds format, they might need to be run through the converter to be encoded correctly!
+>
+> ⤴️ Sequences that were created before package version 1.1.0 are not compatible with the current package.
+Please re-convert these files with the latest Converter

 ## Preparation for the conversion